 Treating Snoring and Mouth Breathing

-Snoring and mouth breathing are often symptoms of a disorder called obstructive sleep apnea.
+Snoring and mouth breathing can point to a disorder called obstructive sleep apnea.
 It occurs when the soft tissues in your throat or back of your mouth collapse to block your airway.
 This makes you stop breathing frequently throughout the night.
-If it’s not treated, it can have devastating consequences for your quality of life and health.
-Now, it’s typically treated using an oral appliance.
+If it’s not treated, it can have devastating consequences for your quality of life and health, such as sleep deprivation.
+Now, it can be treated using an oral appliance instead of a CPAP machine.
 This custom-made device repositions your lower jaw forward to keep your airways open.

 Sleep Better Tonight!